YouzhiQu/LeNet/README.md

 This net can get 99.1% correct rate on MNIST test set.

-09/2020 update train.py, add test accuracy and you can plot training accuracy and test accuracy.
+09/2020 update train.py, you can plot training accuracy and test accuracy.